 After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 At Landmark Appraisals & Reviews, Inc., we are experts when it comes to knowing the worth of real estate features in Gainesville and Alachua County neighborhoods.
 This approach to value is commonly given the most importance when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-It is important to note that while the appraised value is probably the most accurate indication of what a house is worth, it may not be the price at which the property closes.
-Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Landmark Appraisals & Reviews, Inc. will guarantee you get the most accurate property value, so you can make wise real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
+Note: While the appraised value is probably the best indication of what a property is worth, it may not be the final sales price.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
+But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Landmark Appraisals & Reviews, Inc. will help you get the most accurate property value, so you can make profitable real estate decisions.